NiklasPeterson/github-flow/README.md

 ![1](1.png)

-The *master/main* branch is the “default” branch when you create a repository.
-We use other branches for development and merge them back (with PR) to the master/main branch after the testing phase is done both in staging and live.
+The `main` branch is the “default” branch when you create a repository.
+We use other branches for development and merge them back (with PR) to the `main` branch after the testing phase is done both in staging and live.

 ------

+# Working in sprints

 ## 0. Sprint Start

 Once the sprint is defined and is about to start.
-Create a new branch form `main/master` for the sprint and name it`sprint/x`
+Create a new branch form `main` for the sprint and name it `sprint/x`